Do you want to speed up Magento?

 - Perform 3rd-party Extensions Audit

-I will answer the question of how to improve Magento performance in a second, but first let us define what we will use to measure site speed.
+Let us first define what we will use to measure site speed.

 How to Measure Magento Speed